-Arranging an accessible meeting space for sessions is critical to organizing a Living Well or Working Well workshop.
+Arranging an accessible meeting space for sessions is critical to organizing a Living Well workshop.
 Accessible generally means that people with any type of disability can get to, in, around, and out of a building and meeting room.
 It also means they can use the building’s facilities, such as the bathroom.
 Some buildings are more likely to be accessible than others.
 The Americans with Disabilities Act requires that all public and government buildings be accessible.
 These might include the post office, a local social services office, a hospital, the court house, the public library, and similar facilities.
 Newer buildings are generally more accessible than older ones.
 In general, a meeting location should have:

 - Designated handicapped parking spaces and curb cuts and an unobstructed pathway from the parking area, so wheelchair users can easily access the building.